 As harsh as this may sound, no one else can do your study for you.
 If you want to achieve your end goal, whether that be completing your degree or getting you dream job after you finish uni, you need to be able to motivate yourself to put the work in, make study a priority and maintain a sense of momentum throughout your degree.

 To help you maintain this sense of momentum, let us share with you the secret to staying motivated.
-Alternatively, if you’re beginning to question the path you’ve taken and want to talk to someone about your options, make an appointment with one of USQ’s Career Counsellors.
+Alternatively, if you’re beginning to question the path you’ve taken and want to talk to someone about your options, make an appointment with the Careers & Employability Team.